omoioli/communes/README.md

 ## Notes
 - if a country has multiple of 'code postal', only the first has dict
+- if the country doesn't exist, the neuron return 'inconnue' for each value

 ## Synapses example
 ```